Back to BlogSecurity

 4. Real example: Prompt injection → exfiltration → how APort blocks it

 Scenario: An attacker embeds a prompt injection in user-facing content.
 When the agent reads it, the model is tricked into "helping" by running a command that exfiltrates data or sends it to a remote server.
-Without guardrails:

 1. User asks: "Summarize the feedback in this doc."